the-advoid/ad-void/README.md

 <br>

-You can also add a filter with the URL of:
+It is also beneficial to add a filter with the URL of:

 <p align="center">
  <code>https://raw.githubusercontent.com/igorskyflyer/ad-void/main/AdVoid.DNS.txt</code>
 </p>

-which will block network request at a lower (DNS) level, which improves page load and/or performance of Web pages.
+which will block network requests at a lower (DNS) level, which improves page load and/or performance of Web pages.

 <br>